- Common Name

 USFWS: Lower Risk/Near Threatened

-- Lesser flamingos are believed to be the most numerous and live in the largest flocks.
-Some flocks are known to contain up to one million lesser flamingos and several thousand greater flamingos.
+Lesser flamingos are believed to be the most numerous and live in the largest flocks.
+Some flocks are known to contain up to one million lesser flamingos and several thousand greater flamingos (Phoenicopterus ruber roseus).

-- The flamingo is unique in that the adults, both male and female, provide their young with a type of milk called crop milk.
+These birds are unique because both the male and female provide their young with a type of nourishment called crop milk.

 Ecology and Conservation